adityathebe/kathmandu-university-cs-notes/COMP 484/Instance Based Learning/KNN/ReadMe.md

 When an instance is described by a large set of attributes the accuracy and the speed of the algorithm is affected.

-Consider applying kNN to a problem in which each instance is described by 20 attributes, but where only 2 of these attributes are relevant to determining the class of the an instance.
+Consider applying kNN to a problem in which each instance is described by 20 attributes, but where only 2 of these attributes are relevant to determining the classes of the instances.
 In this case, instances that have identical values for the 2 relevant attributes may nevertheless be distant from one another in the 20-dimensional instance space.
-We can also think of situations where the 2 relevant attributes may differ vastly but then the remaining 18 attributes add up to to lower down the distance between the query instance and the irrelevant training instance.
+We can also think of situations where the 2 relevant attributes may differ vastly but then the remaining 18 attributes add up to lower down the distance between the query instance and the irrelevant training instance.

 One approach to overcome this problem is to weight each attribute differently when calculating the distance between two instances.
 This corresponds to stretching the axes in the Euclidean space, shortening the axes that correspond to less relevant attributes, and lengthening the axes that correspond to more relevant attributes.
 Another approach would be to completely eliminate the least relevant attributes from the instance space.